Take Off Your Pants and Jacket: Composition

+Songs

 Take Off Your Pants and Jacket has been called a concept album chronicling adolescence and associated feelings.
-It has been considered pop-punk and punk rock.
 The band did not consider them explicitly teenage songs: "The things that happen to you in high school are the same things that happen your entire life," said Hoppus.
 "You can fall in love at sixty; you can get rejected at eighty."
 The record begins with "Anthem Part Two", which touches on disenchantment and blames adults for teenage problems.
 It serves as the opposite of the band's typical "party" image presented to the media, with heavily politically-charged lyrics.
 Joe Shooman called it a "generational manifesto that exhorts kids to be wary of the system that surrounds them".
-"Online Songs" was written by Hoppus about "the thoughts that drive you crazy" in the aftermath of a breakup, and is essentially a follow-up to "Josie".
+"Online Songs" was written by Hoppus about "the thoughts that drive you crazy" in the aftermath of a breakup, and is essentially a follow-up to "Josie", whose name is dropped at the beginning of the song.
 "First Date" was inspired by DeLonge and then wife Jennifer Jenkins' first date at SeaWorld in San Diego.
 "I was about 21 at the time and it was an excuse for me to take her somewhere because I wanted to hang out with her," said DeLonge.
 The track was written as a summary of neurotic teen angst and awkwardness.
 "Happy Holidays, You Bastard" is a joke track intended to "piss parents off."
 The fifth track, "Story of a Lonely Guy", concerns heartache and rejection prior to the high school prom.
-The song is downbeat and melancholy, filtered through "tuneful guitar lines reminiscent of The Cure and hefty drum patterns".
+The song is downbeat and melancholy, filtered through "tuneful guitar lines reminiscent of the Cure and hefty drum patterns".